-1,1147,1189,2516,3962

 CARSS includes:

-You can be referred to CARSS while you’re in hospital, or if you’re registered with a GP in West Berkshire and over the age of 18.
+You can be referred to CARSS while you’re in hospital, or if you’re registered with a GP in Berkshire West and over the age of 18.

 Depending on your needs, we may refer you to our other CARSS teams if we feel that you would benefit from their support and advice.